deeporiginbio/deeporigin-client/docs/install.md

 ## For users

-Run the commands below to use your favorite package manager to install the Deep Origin CLI and Python client.
+Run the command below for your favorite package manager to install the Deep Origin CLI and Python client.

-Run the following command:

 !!! warning
-    We recommend installing this package into a virtual environment.
-Some tools create their own virtual environments, like poetry.
+    We recommend installing this package into a virtual environment, such as using [venv](https://docs.python.org/3/library/venv.html), [pyenv](https://github.com/pyenv/pyenv), [Pipenv](https://pipenv.pypa.io/en/latest/), or [Poetry](https://python-poetry.org/).

 === "pip"

     ```bash
-    pip install -q deeporigin
+    pip install deeporigin
     ```

 === "pixi"